 Each neighborhood in Peoria is unique with its own character as well as its own challenges.
 Whether it is a new stop sign at Behrends & Indiana, flashing lights for the cross walk in front of Notre Dame High School on Sheridan Road or securing new sidewalks for Nebraska Avenue and Mt Hawley Road, responding to the needs of the neighborhoods is an important part of being an effective councilman.

 Tim also led the efforts that formed the East Village Growth Cell TIF in 2011 which enabled the development of the OSF Jump Trading Simulation & Education Center.
-A key component of the EVGC is the housing rehabilitation program that has offered over $250,000 to the home owners of the East Bluff.
-In addition, thanks to Tim’s leadership, this TIF also has a mechanism in place to provide funds to Peoria Public Schools for vocational training.
+A key component of the EVGC is the housing rehabilitation program that has offered over $500,000 to the nearly 100 home owners of the East Bluff.
+In addition, thanks to Tim’s leadership, this TIF also has a mechanism in place to provide funds to Peoria Public Schools for career and technical training.

 With an extensive business background, Tim works as a Financial Advisor at Merrill Lynch in downtown Peoria.
 His work history includes stints as a Small Business Lender, Mortgage Loan Officer as well as a Bank Manager.
 He also spent ten years as an Interest Rate Analyst on the trading floor of the Chicago Mercantile Exchange.